 Non-Major Funds are aggregated and reported in a single column.
-Funds are transferred from other funds and expended for specific purposes.

 BUDGETARY IMPLICATIONS

 The New York State public school fiscal year is July 1-June 30; other programs, i.e. some federal, operate on a different fiscal calendar, but are reflected in the District's overall financial statements